Skip to contents

 5. call refit() to obtain the final fitted model

-This separation makes the workflow easier to understand, reproduce, and audit.
+This separation can make tariff adjustments easier to understand, reproduce, and audit.

 Typical use cases include: